 For years, I have seen all of these cute, themed care packages in my Pinterest and Instagram feeds.
 And I was so jealous of how awesome they looked.
 They were beautifully decorated and so well put together.
 But HOW?

 I tried cutting scrapbook paper to glue to the inside of the box.
-It worked really well for the flaps and it even worked pretty well for the bottom of the box if I cut it JUST right.
+It worked well for the flaps and bottom of the box if I cut it JUST right.
 However, the sides of the box were much trickier.
 I could cut the paper the correct size, but anytime I slid something into the box and it touched the top of the paper, it would fold back and wrinkle up.
 So, soo, soooo frustrating for someone who just spent 30 minutes cutting paper for a dang box.

 My dad who has a very no-nonsense way of looking at things.